sulfur3214/Cybersecurity/README.md

 A load balancer will route client requests across all servers that are capable of fullfilling those requests in a manner that maximizes speed aand capacity to ensure that no one server is overworked. if one server goes offline, the load balancer will redirect the traffic to the remaining servers.
 In the situation of a DDoS attack, the load balancer will shift the traffic to another server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+Filebeat monitor log files or locations, collects events and forward them to Elasticsearch or Logstash for indexing.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?
+Metricbeat records metrics from the system and from services running on the server and forward them to Elasticsearch opr Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.